Early Middle Ages: Migration Period

 The Mausoleum of Theodoric in Ravenna is the only extant example of Ostrogothic architecture.

 Around 500, the Visigoths ruled large parts of what is now France, Spain, Andorra and Portugal.

 The Goths and Vandals were only the first of many bands of peoples that flooded Western Europe in the absence of administrative governance.
 Some lived only for war and pillage and disdained Roman ways.
 Other peoples had been in prolonged contact with the Roman civilization, and were, to a certain degree, romanized.
 "A poor Roman plays the Goth, a rich Goth the Roman," said King Theoderic of the Ostrogoths.
 The subjects of the Roman empire were a mixture of Roman Christian, Arian Christian, Nestorian Christian, and pagan.
 The Germanic peoples knew little of cities, money, or writing, and were mostly pagan, though they were increasingly converting to Arianism, a non-trinitarian form of Christianity that considers God the Son to have been created by, and thus inferior to, God the Father, rather than the two being co-eternal, which is the position of Chalcedonian Christianity.
-Arianism found some favour in the Roman Empire before being eclipsed by the Chalcedonian position and then suppressed as heretical.
+Arianism found some adherents in the Roman Empire before being eclipsed by the Chalcedonian position and then suppressed as heretical.

 During the migrations, or Völkerwanderung (wandering of the peoples), the earlier settled populations were sometimes left intact though usually partially or entirely displaced.
 Roman culture north of the Po River was almost entirely displaced by the migrations.
 Whereas the peoples of France, Italy, Spain and Portugal continued to speak the dialects of Vulgar Latin that today constitute the Romance languages, the language of the smaller Roman-era population of what is now England disappeared with barely a trace in the territories settled by the Anglo-Saxons, although the Brittanic kingdoms of the west remained Brythonic speakers.
 The new peoples greatly altered established society, including law, culture, religion, and patterns of property ownership.

 A paten from the Treasure of Gourdon, found at Gourdon, Saône-et-Loire, France.

 The pax Romana had provided safe conditions for trade and manufacture, and a unified cultural and educational milieu of far-ranging connections.
 As this was lost, it was replaced by the rule of local potentates, sometimes members of the established Romanized ruling elite, sometimes new lords of alien culture.
 In Aquitania, Gallia Narbonensis, southern Italy and Sicily, Baetica or southern Spain, and the Iberian Mediterranean coast, Roman culture lasted until the 6th or 7th centuries.